scottfalbo/lab04-tic-tac-toe/README.md

   + The `StartGame` function is returned the results and `Writes` an according message.

 ## Attribution
-+ First part done in class lab with:
   + Krystian Francuz-Harris, Ameilia Valdes, and Michael Falk